Powered By

 Concept

 Trash Killer's (TK) job is to kill all the small monsters and sometimes also elites to bring the progress bar to 100%.
-To give the best chances at finishing elites, this variant used Aughild's Authority because at some point killing just trash will not be a huge issue if the group plays the setup properly.
 In groups the Support Barbarian will pixel and stun the monsters for us, so our job is to just perform the DPS rotation correctly for maximum damage.

 Gameplay